Alex Call Player Props: Nationals vs. Pirates

 Alex Call At The Plate

-- Call is batting .239 with a double, two home runs and 15 walks.
+- Call leads Washington with an OBP of .371 this season while batting .253 with 15 walks and 12 runs scored.

-- Among the qualified hitters in MLB action, his batting average ranks 111th, his on-base percentage ranks 47th, and he is 143rd in the league in slugging.
+- Among qualifying batters in MLB, his batting average ranks 87th, his on-base percentage ranks 40th, and he is 137th in the league in slugging.

-- Call is batting .333 with one homer during his last games and is on a four-game hitting streak.
+- Call is batting .421 with one homer during his last outings and is riding a six-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.